You are here

 Due in large part to NIH research, Americans are living about 30 years longer than they did in 1900.
 Quality of life is improving.
 Over the last quarter century, the proportion of older people with chronic disabilities has dropped by nearly one-third.

-More than 80% of the NIH's budget goes to more than 300,000 research personnel at over 2,500 universities and research institutions throughout the U.S. and internationally.
+More than 80% of the NIH's budget is awarded through almost 50,000 competitive grants to more than 300,000 research personnel at over 2,500 universities and research institutions throughout the U.S. and internationally.
 These organizations are not part of NIH, but receive NIH funding.
 Research conducted outside of NIH is known as extramural.
-In addition, NIH has about 7,000 scientists who work in NIH’s own research laboratories, most of which are on the NIH main campus in Bethesda, Maryland.
+In addition, NIH has about 6,000 scientists who work in NIH’s own research laboratories, most of which are on the NIH main campus in Bethesda, Maryland.
 Research conducted by NIH scientists is called intramural.

-NIH maintains a publically available, searchable database of NIH-funded research called NIH RePORTER.
+NIH maintains a publicly available, searchable database of NIH-funded research called NIH RePORTER.

 Historical budget information (select Section 1 and 2 on top tab)